 Fatigue means feeling extremely tired.
-Fatigue is a very common symptom of cancer.
-Usually fatigue improves once treatment is over, but it can carry on for some people.
+Fatigue is very common with cancer.
+Usually fatigue starts to improve once treatment is over, but it can carry on for some people.
 Tell your doctor or nurse if fatigue is affecting you, so that they can help you.